Visiting Marfa, Texas

 So just take that as a time to sit back, relax and enjoy the quiet peacefulness of West Texas on the drive to Marfa.

 Boyz2Men & Hombres WEBSITE

 The restaurant staff at Hombres were pretty cool but learn from my experience, and don’t take any jokes or sass personal!
-Hombres was open on a Sunday late-ish afternoon, when no one else was, so we wondered in, unknowing.
+Hombres was open on a Sunday late-ish afternoon when no one else was, so we wandered in, unknowing.

 Hombres doesn’t have much of an online presence you could say, but they were right in town across from Planet Marfa.
 Please don’t expect anything fancy, whatsoever, but know that doesn’t have any effect on these ‘bad hombres” delicious eats!